MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ## Security issues in a nutshell

-This is a vast area that cannot be covered in a few paragraphs.
-In a nutshell, the security issues can be grouped as follows:
+This article groups security issues into 2 categories:

-- **Threats**.
-They refer to different ways a bot can be compromised.
-They include spoofing, tampering, disclosing information, denial of service as so forth.
+- **Threats**: The tactics someone might use to compromise your bot, such as spoofing, tampering, disclosing information, denial of service, and so on.

+- **Vulnerabilities**: The ways in which your bot or the management of your bot might be susceptible to such tactics, such as bugs, or lax security.

-- **Vulnerabilities**.
-They refer to ways a bot is compromised that cannot be identified and solved correctly and on time.
-Vulnerabilities might be caused by poor coding, *relaxed* security, or bugs.
-The most effective way to solve possible vulnerabilities is to implement security check points in the development and deployment process.
+Reducing your vulnerabilities is a good way to mitigate threats, and known way to reduce vulnerabilities is to implement security check points in the development and deployment process.

 ## Standard security guidelines